RachidaSK/states-rebuilder-examples/002-double_future_counter_with_error/README.md

     return Container(
       child: Column(
         children: <Widget>[
-        //Use of `StateBuilder` without tag.
+        //Use of `StateBuilder` without a tag.
         //IF new reactive models are created with StateBuilder, we can use Builder here instead of this StateBuilder widget.
           StateBuilder(
             models: [counterService],